HubsoNet/jscalc/README.md

 ## General Information
 - This JS-Calculator was created for learning purpose.
-It supposes to imitate Windows 8.1 calculator (ver.
+It supposed to imitate Windows 8.1 calculator (ver.
 6.3) in basic/standard mode.
 - The main goal was to implement all dependencies between its functions and "shortcuts", e.g. choosing multiplication operation and clicking Equal Key calculates successive powers of the entered number.
-Thus, it utilizes functions that are not for example present in Google web browser calculator.
+Thus, it utilizes functions that are not for example present in calculator on Google web page.
 - It was my first longer code using JavaScript.
 Debugging was more challenging due to higher complexity of dependencies of individual functions.